ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 About
 =====

 Consensus maximization is an effective tool for robust fitting in computer vision.
 This repository contains the demo for prevalent consensus maximization methods (see below for the list).
+Some **personal** suggestions are also provided at the end of the methods list for those who want to solve their own robust fitting problems :)

 Please refer to the [paper](https://arxiv.org/pdf/1807.09436.pdf) for more details.